iamrws/aws-ai-qna-bot/README.md

-# A Question and Answer Bot Using Amazon Lex and Amazon Alexa
+# A Learning System Customer Service Chatbot Using Amazon Lex and Amazon Alexa

 > Build a chat bot to answer questions.